jhordano/jhordano.github.io/_pages/about.md

 **Welcome!**

-I am a PhD student in Econometrics at the University of Groningen.
+I obtained my PhD at the University of Groningen.
-My research focuses on panel data models and their applications.
+My research focuses on causal inference with panel data models.
 Currently, I am working in linear panel data models that estimate the effect of a policy intervention.